letoram/arcan/README.md

     cd ../../

-These are typically not needed, the main use is for ensuring certain build options that might vary between distributions (freetype/luajit) and to ensure that a recoverable desktop can be statically linked and executed in an otherwise broken userspace (so embedded bringup).
+These are typically not needed, the main use is for ensuring certain build options that might vary between distributions (luajit) and to ensure that a recoverable desktop can be statically linked and executed in an otherwise broken userspace (so embedded bringup).
 The one exception is OpenAL which is patched to be used by a special (arcan-lwa) build.
 This is slated for refactoring to remove that dependency, but there are other priorities in the way.